 Here is a soup I made using some of the soaked and simmered plain-dried sort.
 Fish maw with crab meat is quite common, but here I used shredded lobster flesh (as I had some left from a can of frozen lobster meat).
 I used the ‘liquor’ from the can along with a little chicken stock for the base and added nothing else except the fish maw and some frozen peas.
 No seasonings were necessary and a somewhat slow cooking of the maw in the broth before adding the lobster and peas gave the finished result a lovely unctuous richness.

-The above dish illustrates the use of 魚肚 in a ‘dry’ preparation.
+The above dish of Fish Maw with Shrimp illustrates the use of 魚肚 in a ‘dry’ preparation.
 Here, strips of the reconstituted ‘sheet’ type are stir-fried with Shrimp and Mushrooms.